itsapi/notepad/README.md

 - Save and open files (Ctrl-S and Ctrl-O)
 - Save to Google Drive
-- Togglable monospace font
+- Toggleable monospace font
-- Togglable markdown preview
+- Toggleable markdown preview
-- Togglable spellcheck
+- Toggleable spellcheck
 - Settings and current file save automatically to the browser's local storage